 Activities at Camp Denali

 Camp Denali specializes in learning adventures and hiking vacations for travelers.
-From the initial drive into the Park to guided outings and evening programs, naturalists share the Park’s rich natural and human history–its landscape, scenery, history and wildlife.
+Through daily guided outings and evening programs, their naturalist guides share the Park’s rich natural and human history–its landscape, scenery, history and wildlife.
 Naturalist-led outings offer options from strenuous hiking to leisurely strolls.
 There is something to suit the interests of everyone while exploring Denali’s trail-less terrain and observing wildlife.
 Evening programs feature staff naturalists or guest speakers who are experts in a wide range of Alaskan and natural history topics.
+They also offer independent activities such as canoeing on nearby Wonder Lake, biking along the secluded park road, or fishing

 Denali Wilderness